Sony eschews cheap tablets as it pursues Samsung

 "It was important to set ourselves the target of becoming number one," said Suzuki, who is leading the Japanese company's bid to make mobile devices one driver of profit as income from televisions shrinks.

 The Japanese consumer electronics company also wants to boost sales of digital cameras and games consoles, while nurturing new businesses including medical devices.
-In the twelve months to March 31, the company posted a record net loss of 455 billion yen.
+In the twelve months to March 31, the company posted a record net loss of 455 billion yen ($5.8 billion).

 The latest tablet from Sony, which like its smartphone has been branded Xperia in a bid to unify its mobile devices under one name, enters a more crowded market than its predecessors.
-In June, Microsoft Corp (MSFT.O), which has yet to announce a price, unveiled its first tablet, dubbed Surface.
+In June, Microsoft Corp, which has yet to announce a price, unveiled its first tablet, dubbed Surface.

 (Reporting by Tim Kelly and Reiji Murai; Editing by Chang-Ran Kim and Edwina Gibbs)